hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900971v2-corethink-a-symbolic-reasoning-layer-to-reason-over-long-horizon-tas.md

 ---
 layout: default
-title: CoreThink: A Symbolic Reasoning Layer to reason over Long Horizon Tasks with LLMs
+title: "CoreThink: A Symbolic Reasoning Layer to reason over Long Horizon Tasks with LLMs"
 ---

 # CoreThink: A Symbolic Reasoning Layer to reason over Long Horizon Tasks with LLMs